Learn to Assist Others in the Master’s in Clinical Mental Health Counseling Program

-This Master of Science in clinical mental health with an emphasis in trauma counseling meets the requirements to become a Licensed Associate Counselor (LAC) and a Licensed Professional Counselor (LPC) in Arizona.
+This master’s in clinical mental health counseling online program with trauma emphasis meets the requirements to become a Licensed Associate Counselor (LAC) and a Licensed Professional Counselor (LPC) in Arizona.
 These requirements can vary from state to state.
-Students are responsible for checking the requirements for the state in which they wish to practice.
+Students are responsible for checking the requirements for the state in which they plan to practice.

 Clinical Mental Health Counseling Program With Trauma Counseling Emphasis FAQs

 If you are interested in working with clients who have been impacted by trauma, read our responses to the questions below and get started on earning your master’s in clinical mental health counseling online degree with an emphasis in trauma counseling.

 1 Meyers, L. (2019, March 22).
 Establishing a Private Practice.
 Counseling Today.
 Retrieved on May 23, 2023.

 2 COVID-19 has adversely affected the global economy and data from 2020 and 2021 may be atypical compared to prior years.
 The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
 Accordingly, data shown is effective October 2022, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Substance Abuse, Behavioral Disorder and Mental Health Counselors, retrieved on April 25, 2023.

 * Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.